Keeping Customers is What Account Management is All About

 All this shows us why we find no inherent account management functionality within just about any CRM (some have it as a paid addition).
 Pipeliner, on the other hand, is greatly enhancing its existing account management features, and will be developing even more throughout this year.

 One of Pipeliner’s unique features, to begin with, is being brought up to a level unheard of in CRM.
-Our Org Chart is a visual display, tailored by the salesperson, manager or other user, that shows the hierarchy for a customer company.
+Our Org Chart is a visual display, tailored by the salesperson, manager or other userUserUser means a person who uses or consumes a product or a service, usually a digital device or an online service., that shows the hierarchy for a customer company.
 It allows the salesperson to stay on track as to who is important to gain the approval of, in that company, for any deal currently and going forward.
 The person or people creating the chart place details of customer company personnel, and arrange them to display company hierarchy.
 As you learn about the customer, new people can be added to it so that the chart always remains current.

 We have added a great deal more functionality to this feature.
 To start with, we have added color-coding so that you visually show the strength of a relationship: weak, neutral, moderate or strong.